8.1 Gas Pressure

 As 1 g of the radioactive element radium decays over 1 year, it produces 1.16 1018 alpha particles (helium nuclei).
 Each alpha particle becomes an atom of helium gas.
 What is the pressure in pascal of the helium gas produced if it occupies a volume of 125 mL at a temperature of 25 °C?

-A balloon with a volume of 100.21 L at 21 °C and 0.981 atm is released and just barely clears the top of Mount Crumpet in British Columbia.
-If the final volume of the balloon is 144.53 L at a temperature of 5.24 °C, what is the pressure experienced by the balloon as it clears Mount Crumpet?
+A balloon with a volume of 100.21 L at 21 °C and 0.981 atm is released and just barely clears the top of Mount Crumpit in British Columbia.
+If the final volume of the balloon is 144.53 L at a temperature of 5.24 °C, what is the pressure experienced by the balloon as it clears Mount Crumpit?

 If the temperature of a fixed amount of a gas is doubled at constant volume, what happens to the pressure?